 Ricci flow Several stages of Ricci flow on a 2D manifold.
-In differential geometry, the Ricci flow is an intrinsic geometric flow.
+In differential geometry, the Ricci flow (/ˈriːtʃi/) is an intrinsic geometric flow.
 It is a process that deforms the metric of a Riemannian manifold in a way formally analogous to the diffusion of heat, smoothing out irregularities in the metric.
 Mathematical definition Given a Riemannian manifold with metric tensor , we can compute the Ricci tensor

 A nondifferentiable atlas of charts for the globe.
 The results of calculus may not be compatible between charts if the atlas is not differentiable.
 In the middle chart the Tropic of Cancer is a smooth curve, whereas in the first it has a sharp corner.
 The notion of a differentiable manifold refines that of a manifold by requiring the functions that transform between charts to be differentiable.
-In mathematics, a differentiable manifold is a type of manifold that is locally similar enough to a linear space to allow one to do calculus .
-Any manifold can be described by a collection of charts , also known as an atlas.
+In formal terms, a differentiable manifold is a topological manifold with a globally defined differential structure.
+Any topological manifold can be given a differential structure locally by using the homeomorphisms in its atlas and the standard differential structure on a linear space.
 Differentiable manifold

 Holonomy Parallel transport on a sphere depends on the path.
 Transporting from A → N → B → A yields a vector different from the initial vector.
 This failure to return to the initial vector is measured by the holonomy of the connection.
-In differential geometry , the holonomy of a connection on a smooth manifold is a general geometrical consequence of the curvature of the connection measuring the extent to which parallel transport around closed loops fails to preserve the geometrical data being transported.
+The study of Riemannian holonomy has led to a number of important developments.

 In mathematics, monodromy is the study of how objects from mathematical analysis, algebraic topology and algebraic and differential geometry behave as they 'run round' a singularity.
 As the name implies, the fundamental meaning of monodromy comes from 'running round singly'.
 It is closely associated with covering maps and their degeneration into ramification; the aspect giving rise to monodromy phenomena is that certain functions we may wish to define fail to be single-valued as we 'run round' a path encircling a singularity.
 The failure of monodromy is best measured by defining a monodromy group: a group of transformations acting on the data that encodes what does happen as we 'run round'.
 Definition Let X be a connected and locally connected based topological space with base point x, and let Monodromy

 Elliptic geometry is also sometimes called "Riemannian geometry".
 Riemannian geometry is the branch of differential geometry that studies Riemannian manifolds, smooth manifolds with a Riemannian metric, i.e. with an inner product on the tangent space at each point which varies smoothly from point to point.
 This gives, in particular, local notions of angle, length of curves, surface area, and volume.
 From those some other global quantities can be derived by integrating local contributions.
-Riemannian geometry originated with the vision of Bernhard Riemann expressed in his inaugurational lecture Ueber die Hypothesen, welche der Geometrie zu Grunde liegen (English: On the hypotheses on which geometry is based).
+Riemannian geometry originated with the vision of Bernhard Riemann expressed in his inaugurational lecture Ueber die Hypothesen, welche der Geometrie zu Grunde liegen (On the Hypotheses which lie at the Bases of Geometry).
 Riemannian geometry

 Differential geometry of surfaces In mathematics, the differential geometry of surfaces deals with smooth surfaces with various additional structures, most often, a Riemannian metric.
 Surfaces have been extensively studied from various perspectives: extrinsically, relating to their embedding in Euclidean space and intrinsically, reflecting their properties determined solely by the distance within the surface as measured along curves on the surface.
 One of the fundamental concepts investigated is the Gaussian curvature, first studied in depth by Carl Friedrich Gauss (1825-1827), who showed that curvature was an intrinsic property of a surface, independent of its isometric embedding in Euclidean space.
 Overview

 Differential topology In mathematics, differential topology is the field dealing with differentiable functions on differentiable manifolds.
-It is closely related to differential geometry and together they make up the geometric theory of differentiable manifolds. [ edit ] Description Differential topology considers the properties and structures that require only a smooth structure on a manifold to be defined.
-Smooth manifolds are 'softer' than manifolds with extra geometric structures, which can act as obstructions to certain types of equivalences and deformations that exist in differential topology.
+It is closely related to differential geometry and together they make up the geometric theory of differentiable manifolds.
+Description On the other hand, smooth manifolds are more rigid than the topological manifolds.
+John Milnor discovered that some spheres have more than one smooth structure—see exotic sphere and Donaldson's theorem.